 - Input Topology – Indicates the way the index buffer is interpreted by the pipeline and how the primitives are assembled.

 - Index Buffer – Shows the values contained within the index buffer.
-Offsets and counts that are specified by the draw calls will be reflected in the starting index of the table and the number of elements it contains.
+Offsets and counts that are specified by the draw calls will be reflected in the starting index of the table and the number of

 - Vertex Buffer – Shows the values of each component of the input elements.